 #2 – Find in your CRM 10 key customers from that market segments

-Let me answer first the most common question: why I call the document we are working on ideal customer profile?
-Not simply customer profile or buyer persona?
+Let me answer first the most common question: Why do I call the document we are working on an ideal customer profile and not simply customer profile or buyer persona?

 Because your clients aren’t equal!

-Few of them can generate as much profit for your company as other 50% of customers.
+A few customers can generate as much profit for your company as the other 50% of customers.

-But the most common and the biggest mistake I see is that companies don’t devote these clients the time they deserve (I mean they don’t devote them around 50% of their time).
+But the most common and the biggest mistake I see is that companies don’t devote these profit producing clients the majority of the time they deserve .

 The same counts lead generation.